Dacia Duster Review & Prices

 MPG, emissions and tax

 MPG figures for the Dacia Duster aren’t half bad considering the car’s spacious interior and blocky silhouette.
-The 1.2-litre petrol officially returns 51mpg, or 46mpg if you opt for the four-wheel drive version.
-You should be able to achieve reasonably close to this on a long run, though it will inevitably drop if you spend lots of time in town.
+The mild hybrid 1.2-litre petrol officially returns 51mpg, or 46mpg if you opt for the four-wheel drive version.
+You should be able to achieve reasonably close to to these official figures on a long run, though it will inevitably drop if you spend lots of time in town.

 The Bi-Fuel 1.0-litre could be an interesting proposition if you live close to an LPG filling station.
 LPG is typically around half the price of petrol, and could result in much lower running costs.
 It returns an official figure of 43mpg when running on petrol, and around 35mpg on LPG - so savings could be significant.
 This engine is however only available on the very cheapest Duster.